lgbarrere/CNF-SAT_to_ILP_converter/README.md

 * **Adding solvers**

 In the "File" menu bar, the "Locate ILP solver" option allows to choose a PuLP solver from its database and configure it from its given path, you must know where is the executable of the solver in your computer to use this option.
+Be aware, adding a new path to an already configured solver will erase the previous path (only works if the new path is considered correct).

 * **Solver selection**